-Dems drop impeachment file trove on eve of key vote: Hand-written notes, messages to Ukraine and more
+Dems drop impeachment file trove on eve of key vote: Handwritten notes, messages to Ukraine and more

 The Democrat-led committee subpoenaed Parnas for documents on Oct.
 10, the day after news broke that he and Fruman had been arrested by federal authorities while trying to board a one-way flight to Europe.

-"Mr. Parnas remains committed to testifying as to all the actions he took in Ukraine on behalf of @realDonaldTrump," Bondy added.
+"Mr. Parnas remains committed to testifying as to all the actions he took in Ukraine on behalf of @realDonaldTrump," Bondy said.

+FEDS USED POSSIBLE CELL PHONE STINGRAY, FISA TO SURVEIL GIULIANI ASSOCIATES, FILING ALLEGES

-Though the House voted to impeach Trump in December, Schiff has pressed ahead with efforts to gather more information and documents in advance of the president's upcoming Senate trial.
+Though the House voted to impeach Trump in December, Schiff has pressed ahead with efforts to gather more information and documents in advance of the president's upcoming trial in the Senate.

-Parnas and Fruman were working with Giuliani to push for investigations of the Bidens, the two Florida-based businessmen were also leveraging political connections to Trump and other prominent Republicans to pursue a lucrative natural gas deal.
+While Parnas and Fruman were working with Giuliani to push for investigations of the Bidens, the two Florida-based businessmen were also leveraging political connections to Trump and other prominent Republicans to pursue a lucrative natural gas deal.

-Bondy's tweets on Monday included a photo of Parnas posing with Trump, both men smiling and giving a thumbs up, paired with the hastags #LetLevSpeak and #LevRemembers.
+Bondy's tweets on Monday included a photo of Parnas posing with Trump, both men smiling and giving a thumbs-up, paired with the hashtags #LetLevSpeak and #LevRemembers.

-Federal prosecutors in New York are also investigating Giuliani’s business dealings, including whether the former New York City mayor failed to register as a foreign agent, according to people familiar with the matter.
-They were not authorized to discuss the investigation publicly and spoke on the condition of anonymity.
+Federal prosecutors in New York are separately investigating Giuliani’s business dealings, according to multiple reports, including whether or not the former New York City mayor failed to register as a foreign agent.

-A federal judge ruled earlier this month that Panras' cellphone data could be provided to House investigators.
+A federal judge ruled earlier this month that Parnas' cellphone data could be provided to House investigators.

 The documents dropped as the House is set to vote Wednesday to send the articles of impeachment against Trump to the Senate for a landmark trial on whether the charges of abuse of power and obstruction of Congress are grounds for removal.

-House Speaker Nancy Pelosi, D-Calif., announced the next steps after meeting privately with House Democrats at the Capitol, ending her blockade Tuesday a month after they voted to impeach Trump.
+House Speaker Nancy Pelosi, D-Calif., announced the next steps after meeting privately with House Democrats at the Capitol, ending her blockade Tuesday -- a month after Democrats voted to impeach Trump.

 It will be only the third presidential impeachment trial in American history, a serious moment coming amid the backdrop of a politically divided nation and an election year.

-“The President and the Senators will be held accountable,” Pelosi said in a statement.
+“The president and the Senators will be held accountable,” Pelosi said in a statement.
 “The American people deserve the truth, and the Constitution demands a trial.”

 Fox News' Jason Donner and The Associated Press contributed to this report.